 Health Insurance & Health & Counseling Fee

 Orientation is mandatory for incoming first-year, transfer and visiting students.
-It is structured to allow you to learn about the law school, meet fellow students, faculty, and administrators, and take care of all necessary business before classes begin.
-Program Orientation August 8-9, 2020.
+It is structured to allow you to learn about the law school, meet fellow students, faculty, and administrators, and take care of administrative tasks before classes begin.

-First-year and advanced standing students are automatically scheduled for their classes.
+First-year and advanced standing students are automatically enrolled for their classes by the Law Registrar’s Office for their fall and spring semesters.
 The full-time division is divided into three sections and the part-time division is its own section.
-Students in each section take their required core courses together and divide into even smaller groups for the school’s unique Lawyering Process course, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.
+Students in each section take their first-year required core courses together and divide into even smaller groups for the school’s unique Lawyering Process course, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.

 Registration for courses usually begins in July.
-Once you are registered, you can view your class schedule online on the “Law Student” tab of PioneerWeb, by clicking on “Registration” and selecting “View Registration Information.”
+Once you are registered, you can view your class schedule online on MyDU

-Transfer and visiting student will be contacted by the Office of the Registrar with registration information once your deposit/letter of intent are received.
+Transfer and visiting students will be contacted by the Office of the Registrar with registration information once your deposit/letter of intent are received.